Ap Bio Unit 1 Quizlet

 Water's Properties and Their Biological Significance

 Water's polarity, due to the uneven distribution of charge between oxygen and hydrogen atoms, results in hydrogen bonding.
 These bonds are responsible for water's high cohesion (water molecules sticking to each other) and adhesion (water molecules sticking to other substances).
 This explains phenomena like capillary action in plants.
-Water's high specific heat capacity means it resists temperature changes, providing a stable environment for organisms.
+In practice, water's high specific heat capacity means it resists temperature changes, providing a stable environment for organisms.
 Its role as a universal solvent allows it to dissolve many substances, facilitating biological reactions.

 Carbohydrates: Structure and Function